hujhax/austin-improv-wiki/Mister Morbid's Moonlight Movie Mayhem Madness Massacre.md

 In practical terms, the host presents a short segment or trailer of a 70s horror film, and then an improv troupe uses that segment as the inspiration for an improvised narrative.
 Then the host presents a second segment/trailer, and the second visiting troupe improvises off of that.

 ## History
-This is the guest schedule for *Mister Morbid's*:
+This is the guest schedule for the 2013 run of *Mister Morbid's*:
 * 10/4/13: [[Dumbasses]] & [[Indigo Shift]]
 * 10/5/13: [[Flying Theater Machine]] & [[Zarzamora]]
 * 10/11/13: *[[The Black Vault]]* & [[Midnight Society]]